Antoine101/Dataquest-Projects/README.md

 While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

 For this challenge, we first run a thorough analysis of the dataset and then implement a few predictive models and test their accuracy at predicting the survival or death of passengers.

+## Building Fast Queries on a CSV

+In this project, we pretend we own an online laptop store and want to build a way to answer a few different business questions about our inventory.
+To do that, we create a class that represents our inventory with several methods to answer questions about it.
+We then improve these methods using data preprocessing and our knowledge of algorithms time and space complexity to speed up their performance.